NYAC Athlete's Fund

 Other organizations that are among the beneficiaries are: the Brooklyn Bandits, providing opportunities for inner city children to play baseball; the V Foundation, founded by Jim Valvano and dedicated to finding a cure for cancer; Figure Skating in Harlem, seeking to help young inner city girls grow confidence, leadership skills and academic accomplishment; and the Armory Foundation, the nation’s premier indoor track and field facility located at 168th Street in upper Manhattan.

 This is the tip of the iceberg in terms of the commitment that the Athlete’s Fund makes to worthy causes.
-Suffice it to say that, over the past 18 years, the Fund has distributed more than $1,000,000 to worthy organizations, in addition to those amounts provided to the Club’s elite athletes.
+Suffice it to say that, over the past 18 years, the Fund has distributed $1.9 million and growing to worthy organizations, in addition to those amounts provided to the Club’s elite athletes.

-If you would like to see tangible evidence of the impact that these donations make, pay a visit to the NYAC room at the Ronald McDonald House - better still, volunteer - or attend one of the events organized by the Beat the Streets program (wrestling programs for inner city kids) or the Wendy Hilliard Foundation (gymnastics for young boys and girls) or the Inner City Handball Foundation.
+If you would like to see tangible evidence of the impact that these donations make, pay a visit to the NYAC room at the Ronald McDonald House - better still, volunteer - or attend one of the events organized by the Beat the Streets program (wrestling programs for inner city kids) or the Inner City Handball Foundation.
 The list is seemingly endless and the impact incalculable.

 So, if you thought that playing golf at Winged Foot was simply one of the most thrilling days you’ll ever have, you may be correct; but, you can also take pride in the fact that, with every stroke, you are enabling your club to make a difference in more young lives than you could ever conceive.